Resizer

 Discussion

-For maximum performance, you should find a CameraFormat whos' nativePixelFormat is 'yuv-420-8-bit-full' on iOS, and 'private' on Android.
-Then, set FrameOutputOptions.pixelFormat to 'native' on Android, and 'native' if the Format's nativePixelFormat really is 'yuv-420-8-bit-full' (or 'yuv' otherwise) for iOS.
+For maximum performance, the resolved CameraSessionConfig's nativePixelFormat should be 'yuv-420-8-bit-full' on iOS, and 'private' on Android.
+Then, set FrameOutputOptions.pixelFormat to 'native' on Android, and 'native' if the config's nativePixelFormat really is 'yuv-420-8-bit-full' (or 'yuv' otherwise) for iOS.

 For ML models that expect CHW / NCHW tensors, configure the Resizer with pixelLayout: 'planar'.